xwillxu/AWX/Ranks.md

 - Acadia Tree: Tree Agent
 - I Like To Trade: Traitor
 - Architect Heaven: Architect
-- Member x 3: Member++
+- Member x 3: Agent++
-- Member x 2: Member+
+- Member x 2: Agent+
-- This Is Where It All Begins: Member
+- This Is Where It All Begins: Agent
-- Demoted: Member-
+- Demoted: Agent-
-- No Why I So Low On The Totem Poll: Member--
+- No Why I So Low On The Totem Poll: Agent--
-- This Is Ok: Ally Note: Can Easily Jump Up To Member+
+- This Is Ok: Ally Note: Can Easily Jump Up To Agent+
-- I Suck: Sucky Member
+- I Suck: Sucky Agent
-- I Hate My Job: Bad Member
+- I Hate My Job: Bad Agent
 - Nooooo: Prisoner
-- Your Banned: Banned Member
+- Your Banned: Banned Agent
 - I'm Dead: Enemy